HeyFlutter-Team/zerox-website/docs/introduction/quick_start.md

     ![Sample Image](./img/sample-gif.gif)

-4. **Select Your Device:** Select the device or platform where you'd like to test the package integration.
-Based on your project needs, you can choose from the following options:
+4. **Select Your Device:** Pick the platform where you want to test the package integration.
+You can choose from these options:

-    - **Browser**: Test the package in a live web environment using popular browsers like Chrome, Safari, Edge, and more.
+    - **Browser**: Run live tests directly in web browsers like Chrome, Safari, Edge, and more.
-    - **Windows**: Select this option to test the package integration on a Windows desktop application, ensuring compatibility and functionality on the platform.
-    - **macOS**: If you're on macOS, select this option to test the package on a macOS desktop application.
-    - **Linux**: For Linux users, choose this option to test the integration on a Linux desktop applicatio
-    - **Real Devices**: Select a physical iOS or Android device to test the package on a real device.
+    - **Real Devices**: Use an actual iOS or Android device to test in a real-world scenario.
-    - **Emulator/Simulator**: Select an emulator or simulator to test the package on a virtual device, providing a faster and more efficient way to test and debug.
+    - **Emulator/Simulator**: Test on a virtual device—use an emulator for Android or a simulator for iOS—for quick and efficient debugging.

-    This step ensures the package is tested in the right environment, helping you confirm its functionality and compatibility across various platforms.
+    This step helps you validate the package's functionality and compatibility across different environments.

     ![Sample Image](./img/sample-gif.gif)

-5. **Check Pre-requirements:** Before implementing any package, you might be asked to provide some necessary details.
-For example, if you’re adding an **Authentication** package, we’ll need to know what fields you want on the Sign-Up and Sign-In pages, such as name, email, password, and any other details you need from users.
-This helps make sure the package fits your project correctly.
-If there are any other specific details required for the package, you’ll be asked to provide them before moving forward."
+5. **Customize Your Package:** Provide the necessary details based on the package you want to integrate to ensure it fits your project perfectly.

     ![Sample Image](./img/sample-gif.gif)